axios/axios/README.md

 ## Example

-### note: CommonJS usage
+### Note: CommonJS usage
-In order to gain the TypeScript typings (for intellisense / autocomplete) while using CommonJS imports with `require()` use the following approach:
+In order to gain the TypeScript typings (for intellisense / autocomplete), while using CommonJS imports with `require()`, use the following approach:

 ```js
 const axios = require('axios').default;